Skip to content

 While it may be tempting to create lots of Categories (seriously, how many matters can YOU handle at one time), or even ignore them (believe it or not some bloggers do) the best approach is to think through the subject matter you will be blogging about and create a few big buckets.
 Best done in advance of launching your blog, if you have the luxury—if you’re just starting out.

-People will disagree with me, but I think you should have only between five and ten Categories.
-You can load them up with sub-categories, on the fly, as needed, but better yet is to use Tags for the minutia.
-The bottom line is that an unfocused blog is more difficult for search engines to index and to pull readers deeper into your content archives, which will reduce your site’s bounce rate and improve its authority.
+People will disagree with me, but I think you should have between five and ten Categories.
+You can load them up with sub-Categories, on the fly, as needed, but the bottom line is that an unfocused blog is more difficult for search engines to index and to pull readers deeper into your content archives.

 Steps to take.